 Emergency No- 022-66529888

-Doctors at SL Raheja Hospital, Mahim – A Fortis Associate treated a young woman with a rare and life-threatening bacterial infection - ‘Necrotizing Fasciitis (also called a flesh-eating disease) of the breast, associated with Sterna Osteomyelitis.
-Patient was medically stabilized by Dr. Paritosh Baghel, Consultant General Physician & Dr. Sanjith Saseedharan, Consultant & Head-Critical Care and their teams, while the surgery and following treatment were successfully done by Dr. Leena Jain, Consultant Plastic & Reconstructive Microsurgeon, and her team comprising of Dr. Samir Kumta, Consultant Plastic Surgeon, Dr. Rajeev Wadhwa, Consultant General Physician, Dr. Sushil Nehete, Consultant Plastic Surgeon and Dr. Kamlesh Shaha, Consultant Cardiovascular Thoracic Surgery.
+The patient was medically stabilized by Dr. Paritosh Baghel, Consultant General Physician & Dr. Sanjith Saseedharan, Consultant & Head-Critical Care and their teams, while the surgery and following treatment were successfully done by Dr. Leena Jain, Consultant Plastic & Reconstructive Microsurgeon, and her team comprising of Dr. Samir Kumta, Consultant Plastic Surgeon, Dr. Rajeev Wadhwa, Consultant General Physician, Dr. Sushil Nehete, Consultant Plastic Surgeon and Dr Kamlesh Shaha, Consultant Cardiovascular Thoracic Surgery.

-The complexity in this case involved removal of all devitalized tissues, like bones, in the vicinity of vital organs of the body and then reconstruction to cover with healthy & sturdy tissue to provide a protective cover.
+The complexity, in this case, involved the removal of all devitalized tissues, like bones, in the vicinity of vital organs of the body and then reconstruction to cover with healthy & sturdy tissue to provide a protective cover.
 The patient has now been discharged and has been recovering at home.